Tito-Olisakwe/Museum/README.md

     *   Users will navigate using teleportation and smooth locomotion.

-    *   A tutorial wall at the start provides essential instructions, with tooltips on the left and right controllers to guide users.
+    *   Tooltips on the left and right controllers to guide users.

     *   Interaction options include teleporting or moving to exhibits, clicking buttons to view more information, and repositioning info tabs as desired.